Independent data study · 20 models

 The frontier tier is its own race

 If you specifically need a flagship model, the spread is still wide.
-Among the models labelled frontier-tier in our dataset, the cheapest is Mistral Large at $9.00 per 1,000 tasks, while GPT-5.5 costs $30.00 — a 3× difference inside the "premium" bracket alone.
+Among the models labelled frontier-tier in our dataset, the cheapest is Grok 4.3 at $5.00 per 1,000 tasks, while GPT-5.5 costs $30.00 — a 6× difference inside the "premium" bracket alone.
 Paying more does not reliably buy you more capability; it often just buys a different vendor's margin.
 Benchmark on your task before assuming the expensive model is the better one.

 Want your own number, not ours?
 Run your real token counts through the LLM API Cost Calculator — or skip the token math entirely and pick a workload in the AI Cost-per-Task Calculator.